Browse F.A.Q. Topics

-Website Operators should also ensure that all third parties involved in OBA they work with are participating in the EU Self-Regulatory Programme and are compliant with the EU Principles.
+Website Operators may voluntarily participate to use the AdChoices Icon and there are many benefits in doing so (see Q8 of these FAQs for more information).
+Website Operators should also ensure that all of the third parties involved in interest-based advertising they work with are participating in the European Self-Regulatory Programme and are compliant with the European Principles.
 Participating companies can be viewed here.
-In due course (late 2013 & 2014 onwards) advertisers and agencies will also be able to recognise compliant “third party” partners by the EDAA ‘Trust Seal’ which will be awarded to companies following an independent compliance assessment and ongoing monitoring of their OBA practices – see Section 5 of these FAQs.
+Advertisers and agencies will also be able to recognise compliant “third party” partners by the EDAA ‘Trust Seal’, which will be awarded to companies following an independent compliance assessment and ongoing monitoring of their interest-based advertising practices – see Section 5 of these FAQs.

-- If you are collecting OBA data from third party websites (either directly or through a technology provider) for use across your own websites, or if using OBA data collected from across your own websites for advertising or retargeting on third party websites, then you are effectively acting as a Third Party and would be required to integrate onto the “YOC” Consumer Choice platform, in order to give consumers the choice and control over this type of targeting.
-The latter would be considered as a form of Third Party OBA.
+- If you are collecting OBA data from third party websites (either directly or through a technology provider) for use across your own websites, or if using OBA data collected from across your own websites for advertising or retargeting on third party websites, then you are effectively acting as a Third Party and would be required to integrate onto the “YOC” Consumer Choice Platform, in order to give consumers the choice and control over this type of targeting.
+The latter would be considered as a form of Third-Party OBA.

 Website Operators (voluntarily): advertisers and publishers across sites under their Common Control (owned and operated by the same company).

 It is the full responsibility of a company to hold a valid service agreement from EDAA for such use, regardless of how the integration is done (via an Approved Icon Provider or in-house).